zeekay/handroll/README.md

 // Write ES module and CommonJS module await bundle.write({formats: ['cjs', 'es']})

-// If 'main' and 'module' are specified in your package.json, formats can be omitted await bundle.write()
+// If you specify 'main' and 'module' in your package.json, both ES module and
+// CommonJS formatted bundles will be generated await bundle.write()

-// Write bundle for web, using browser modules and ensuring no dependencies are excluded await bundle.write({
+// Write self-executing bundle for web using browser-friendly modules, ensuring no
+// dependencies are excluded
+await bundle.write({
   format: 'web',
   // external: false,